Sample questions

 It is important to be professional whilst being respectful by listening to the perspective of others.
 It would be unethical to change the data analysis as this would be dishonest and could have repercussions later down the line.
 However, the project lead had an outcome in mind so it would be beneficial to understand this and review any analysis to ensure you present the analysis accurately.

-• Option A is the most appropriate response because it is prudent to double check the analysis for possible errors, if any.
+- Response A is the most appropriate response because it is prudent to double check the analysis for possible errors, if any.

-• Option E is not an appropriate response as it could lead to a breakdown in the working relationship.
+- Response E could lead to a breakdown in the working relationship.

-• Option D is the least appropriate response as it would be unethical to change the analysis just to meet the desired outcomes.
+- Response D is the least appropriate response as it would be unethical to change the analysis just to meet the desired outcomes.

 Example 5